halfer/spiderling-utils/README.md

 There are plenty of examples on searching for DOM elements using CSS, retrieving text items, filling in controls, clicking on buttons, submitting forms, etc. See [the manual here](https://github.com/OpenBuildings/spiderling).

+Using Spiderling with Travis
+---

+PHPUnit Spiderling works just fine on Travis, see [an example project and configuration here](https://github.com/halfer/awooga-app/blob/master/.travis.yml).

 Requirements
 ---